-When choosing to use wooden dishes you’re obviously also making the decision not to choose another type of dinnerware, so as well as looking at wood’s beneficial characteristics and I’ll compare it to other popular tableware materials.
+When choosing to use wooden dishes you’re also making the decision not to choose another type of dinnerware.
+So as well as looking at wood’s beneficial characteristics, I’ll compare it to the other popular tableware materials plastic and china, as well as the more eco friendly coconut bowl.

 First off, wood’s a natural material.
 This means it’s biodegradable and renewable.
 Biodegradable means it’s easily broken down and recycled by nature.
 It will return to the soil, adding nutrients, if left outside for a few years.
 Renewable means it can be replaced by growing more.
 Therefore, provided we replace the trees we use with the same amount then wood is a sustainable material.

-Handling a wood bowl or cup is a very tactile, satisfying experience.
+Handling a wood bowl, plate or cup is a very tactile, satisfying experience.
 Research has shown that we have a deep connection with the natural world and respond positively to biophilic design.* Using wooden plates, bowls and dishes can strengthen this connection to nature in our daily lives.
-As a consequence we’ll increase our sense of well being.
+And as a consequence, we can increase our sense of well being.

 Another great characteristic of wood is its durability.
-Good quality wooden tablewares is exceptionally long lasting and ages well.
-If cared for woodware will retain its good looks year after year.
+Good quality wooden tableware is exceptionally long lasting and ages well.
+If cared for, woodware will retain its good looks year after year.
 It’s toughness also means it can withstand the rigours of daily family mealtimes.
-Breakages and chips are a rare occurrence.
+Breakages and chips are rare.

 advantages over plastic (including melamine)

-I’ve already stated that wood’s a natural material.
-As such it is part of the earth’s cycle and decomposes to be naturally recycled.
-All forms of plastic, synthetic and biobased are not natural but created through industrial chemical processes, using non renewable resources, that generate toxic emissions.
+As we already know, wood’s a natural material.
+As such, it’s part of the earth’s cycle and decomposes to be naturally recycled.
+All forms of plastic, both synthetic and biobased, are not natural.
+They were created through industrial chemical processes, using non renewable resources, that generate toxic emissions.
 It’s widely acknowledged that plastic is a real problem for the planet and wildlife.
 This is because once discarded it takes 100’s of years to break down.
-Unfortunately even after all that time it cannot fully decompose but just breaks into smaller and smaller pieces to become micro plastics.
+Unfortunately, even after all that time it cannot fully decompose but just breaks into smaller and smaller pieces to become micro plastics.
 These micro plastics are now seen as a major menace to wildlife as they are ingested and have now found their way into the human food chain.
-Managing plastic waste by incinerating it causes environmental problems.
-The small percantage that’s recycled is just using more energy and chemicals so every stage of plastics life span has a negative impact on the planet.
-So buying less of it’s a great way to help the planet .
+Managing plastic waste by incinerating it causes other environmental problems.
+The small percentage that’s recycled is just using more energy and chemicals, so every stage of plastics life span has a negative impact on the planet.
+That’s why buying less plastic is a great way to help the planet .

 It’s a misconception that wooden surfaces are dirtier or somehow not as clean as plastic.
 Dr Dean Cliver, Professor of Food Safety at the University of California, undertook research comparing bacteria levels on wooden and plastic chopping boards.
 His full report on food safety and woodware can be read here.
 This and other studies*, found that wood actually retains less bacteria than plastic.
-It has also been proved that wood is naturally antibacterial.
+It has also been proved that as well as not retaining bacteria wood itself is naturally antibacterial.
+This means it’s actually cleaner and safer to use wooden plates than plastic ones.

 “our early experiments showed that wood generally yielded fewer